 Abrasive materials like a Magic Eraser can remove the protective seal on your stone countertops.
 Without that protective seal, your stone could be vulnerable to scratches, stains, and other forms of permanent damage.

 Nonstick cookware can be really convenient to cook in, but it requires special care.
 The nonstick coating can scratch easily, especially if you clean it with abrasive materials like a Magic Eraser.
 Once a nonstick pan is scratched, the chemicals from the nonstick coating can get absorbed into your food—and no one wants that!

-What To Use Instead: Hand wash your nonstick pans with a soft sponge and a bit of dish soap.
+What To Use Instead: Hand wash your nonstick pans with a soft sponge and a bit of simple dish soap.
 If you have a really stubborn mess on your hands, use a bit of baking soda to help loosen it up.